Stocks rally into U.S. jobs report as commodity prices surge

-MSCI's benchmark for global equity markets (.MIWD00000PUS), which tracks stocks in 50 countries, edged up about 0.1%, on course for a 0.4% gain this week.
+MSCI’s benchmark for global equity markets, which tracks stocks in 50 countries, edged up about 0.1%, on course for a 0.4% gain this week.

-China's blue chips (.CSI300) swung between gains and small losses, despite data Friday showing an unexpected pick-up in the nation's export growth. read more
+China’s blue chips swung between gains and small losses, despite data Friday showing an unexpected pick-up in the nation’s export growth.

 Futures pointed to a 0.7% rise for Europe’s benchmark stock index and a 0.6% gain for Britain’s FTSE at the open.